 While Villeneuve makes some missteps, his reverence for the source material is obvious, and he’s able to create an interesting plot without spoiling what happened in Blade Runner — hardly an easy task, just ask J.J.
 Abrams or whoever made Alien 3 and killed all but one of the survivors from a far superior movie (yeah, we’re still a little bitter about that).
 Story and character development feel like a natural progression of the last movie, and that’s a good thing.

 Blade Runner 2049 doesn’t use as much CGI as most modern sci-fi, but what’s there is excellent and blends seamlessly with the real world.
 It’s amazing that a film of this length doesn’t have moments when obvious green screen usage pulls you out of its world, even momentarily, but we can’t recall that happening.
 Also, the CGI Sean Young is spot on.
 Far superior to Rogue One‘s Carrie Fisher.

 At more than two and a half hours, 2049 is long, really long.
 More than that, however, is how slowly things move.
 Yes, it’s nice to be given time to take in the film’s beauty, but there’s a fine line between artistic and boring, and Villeneuve straddles it too frequently.
 Tighter editing and a little more urgency might’ve elevated the film even further.

-Chalk this up more as a disappointment, but Harrison Ford has a small role that’s wildly disproportionate from the film’s marketing where he’s heavily featured.
+Chalk this up more as a disappointment, but Ford has a small role that’s wildly disproportionate from the film’s marketing in which he’s heavily featured.
 His performance is just fine, there’s just not enough of him for our taste.

 THE BONUS FEATURES